 Programming Tips to Maximize Your Investment

 IMAGE: This image is from a reputable deep cycle battery manufacturer and shows their suggested charge voltages for a 12V battery.
 The 12V battery at 77F is highlighted by the blue arrows.
 Also note the temp compensation they show in this grid.
-The temp compensation for this brand is all based on a 5mV compensation for each 1°C change in battery temp.
+The temp compensation for this brand is all based on a 5mV compensation (per cell) for each 1°C change in battery temp.
 If your battery manufacturer can’t provide this information, walk away.

 Are you charging your deep-cycle batteries at the optimal voltages for a long cycle-life?